We've Rounded Up The 10 Best Cuticle Oils For All Your Brittle-Nailed Needs

 "Multitasking" is just right with this oil—if you're looking for a one-stop-shop product, this floral formula is your best bet.
 Apply it generously on your cuticles and hair to give both a nourishing shine.
 But the flowers are more than just aesthetics: The oils absorb the vitamins and nutrients from the flowers, so you can see the infusion process unfold for yourself.

 Floral Infusion Multitasking Oil, Terra Beauty Bars ($24)

 Elon Essential Cuticle Oil with Almond Oil Extract

 Almond oil extract is the star of this formula: The oil works to seal in moisture, filling in micro-cracks in the skin, while vitamins B5 and E soothe and condition the nailbed.
 Use the brush as you would a polish—just brush onto the cuticle and massage it in to facilitate absorption.

 Essential Cuticle Oil with Almond Oil Extract, Elon ($11.99)

 Dr. Hauschka Neem Nail and Cuticle Pen

 Another travel-friendly pen option to throw into the mix.
-Dr. Hauschka's formula contains neem leaf to prevent dryness and breakage and chamomile to soften the nailbed.
-Oils to mention are peanut and apricot—the former is naturally high in vitamin E, while the latter can help repair damaged skin.
+Dr. Hauschka's formula contains neem leaf to prevent dryness and breakage1 and chamomile to soften the nailbed.
+Oils to mention are peanut and apricot—the former is naturally high in vitamin E, while the latter can help repair damaged skin2.

 Neem Nail and Cuticle Pen, Dr. Hauschka ($19)